zestydevy/dinosaur-planet/docs/Guide.md

     //                              ; executed first in this case. f32 f12 = f10 + f8;
     //                              ; Note: Normally, function calls will use
+    //                              ; the $a0-$a3 registers for arguments and
-    //                              ; the a0-a3 registers but sqrtf is
+    //                              ; $v0 for returns but sqrtf takes and
-    //                              ; implemented in assembly.
-Looking at its
+    //                              ; returns a floating point value so,
-    //                              ; code shows it takes $f12 as its input
+    //                              ; according to the MIPS O32 ABI, it uses
-    //                              ; and outputs to $f0
+    //                              ; $f12 for the argument and $f0 as the
+    //                              ; return value.
     f32 f0 = sqrtf(f12);
     // mtc1       $zero, $f16
     f32 f16 = 0;
     // lw         $a0, 0x18($sp)    ; $a0 is restored from the stack